XillaTech/Xilla-Discord-Core/README.md

 Join our discord for community modules! https://discord.gg/aSKqa5W<br>
 We are working on a custom resource platform for users to release, sell, and license their softwares.<br><br>

-# Compiling / Editing<br>
-We use gradle, so make sure to use gradle and use our build file.